bans-minecraft/modpack/Ban's Modded Server.md

 Adds water logistics: Tugs and Barges!
 See the homepage for usage instructions.

-Modpack use:

-You may include this mod in your modpack and distribute the modpack without restrictions.
-You may modify and distribute this mod in accordance with the LGPLv3.

-License:
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/.

 Acknowledgements:
 For Entity Spring: https://github.com/jglrxavpok
 For logo help: https://github.com/tenmyouji